jake-daniels16/math4610/doc/Software Manual/Dot Product.md

     v6 = dotProduct(a, b)
     print("v6 = ", v6)

-Which ouputs the following scalar:
+Which ouputs the following value:

     v6 = 32